-Choosing to always eliminate the leftmost among the description operators in a narrow-scope, gives that for every combination symbol there is exactly one rule in the higher-order term rewriting system \mathcal{NS} .
+Choosing to always eliminate the leftmost among the description operators in a narrowscope in the proof of Theorem 5.13, gives that for every combination symbol there is exactly one rule in the higher-order term rewriting system \mathcal{NS} .
 From a rewriting perspective this causes formulas to be unambiguous: every expression can be rewritten to a unique description-free formula which will be reached in finitely many description elimination steps.
 Therefore \mathcal{NS} represents a disambiguation of description elimination.

-The combination symbols of NS are by their very nature complex, and a simpler way to disambiguate the ambiguous scope elimination rule is preferable.
+The combination symbols of \mathcal{NS} are by their very nature complex, and a simpler way to disambiguate the ambiguous scope elimination rule is preferable.
 This raises the question what disambiguation is.
 We view disambiguation as a way to choose in every formula the scope of each description operator such that this choice is preserved along the elimination process.
-Indeed, the culprit of the infinite elimination process witnessing Theorem 5.7 is not choosing wide-scopes for description operators, but rather that this choice is not preserved, the scope-widening (of the second description operator), which takes place along the elimination.
-This raises the question how to fix scopes for description operators in such a way that they are preserved along reduction.
-Note that an occurrence of $G(\tau x.
-F(x))$, the left-hand side of the ambiguous description elimination rule in a formula, is completely fixed by a pair of positions $\langle p,q \rangle$: the position p of the scope G and the position q of the eliminated description $\eta x.
+Indeed, the culprit of the infinite elimination process witnessing Theorem 5.7 is not choosing wide scopes for description operators, but rather that the choice of scopes is not preserved, that is, the scope-widening (of the second description operator) taking place along the elimination.

+This raises the question how to represent scopes for description operators in the syntax itself, in such a way that they are preserved along reduction.
+Russell and Whitehead's device was meant to serve that purpose, but suffers from several defects as was discussed in §3.
+We base ourselves instead upon the observation that an occurrence of $G(\tau x.
+F(x))$, the left-hand side of the ambiguous description elimination rule in a formula, is completely fixed by a pair of positions $\langle p, q \rangle$: the position p of the scope G and the position q of the eliminated description $\tau x.
 F(x)$.
 Now such a pair of positions represents a path through the expression and for these to be preserved along reduction, the paths should not have overlap (should not have positions in common).

-Example 5.15.
-The pairs corresponding to the two eliminations in Remark 5.6 are $\langle 1, 2 \rangle$ and $\langle \epsilon, 2 \rangle$ and overlap on positions 1 and 2.
+EXAMPLE 5.15.
+The pairs corresponding to the two eliminations in Remark 5.6 are (1, 2) and $\langle \epsilon, 2 \rangle$ and overlap on Positions 1 and 2.

-The disambiguated description operator i as presented in Section 3, can be seen as a way to reflect the choice of a non-overlapping set of pairs18 in the syntax: the notation singles out in advance both the description operator and its scope.
-Therefore one could expect that the elimination process enjoys good properties.
-We show this, proceeding as in Section 5.1, but now employing standard higher-order term rewriting theory to establish that the rewrite relation associated to disambiguated description elimination is well-behaved, in particular that it is confluent and terminating.
+The disambiguated description operator ι , as presented in §3, can be seen as a way to reflect the choice of such a nonoverlapping set of pairs19 in the syntax: the notation singles out in advance both the description operator and its scope.
+We show that this suffices, that is, that the elimination process of ι enjoys good properties, in particular that it is confluent and terminating.
+To that end we proceed as in §5.1, employing standard higher-order term rewriting theory.

-The elimination step $i(F,G) \mapsto C[F,G]$ for the language of disambiguated descriptions $\Sigma_0(i)$ gives rise to the rewrite rule where e is the expression corresponding to C[F,G], i.e. a higher-order term over the signature with free variables among $\{F,G\}$ of type trm \rightarrow prp.
+The elimination step $t(FG) \mapsto C[F, G]$ for the language of disambiguated descriptions $\Sigma_0(t)$ gives rise to the rewrite rule where e is the expression corresponding to C[F, G], that is, a higher-order term over the signature with free variables among $\{F, G\}$ of type trm \rightarrow prp.

-(2) $$i(\lambda x.
+$$\mathbf{1}(\lambda x.
 F(x), \lambda y.
-G(y)) \rightarrow{i} e$$
+G(y)) \rightarrow{\mathbf{1}} e$$ (2)

-Example 5.16.
-The disambiguated version of the ambiguous rule of Example 5.3
+EXAMPLE 5.16.
+The disambiguated version of the ambiguous rule of Example 5.3 is

-$$\mathbf{1}(\lambda x.F(x),\lambda y.G(y)) \quad \rightarrow{\mathbf{1}} \quad \exists \, x. (\forall \, y.F(y) \leftrightarrow x = y) \land G(x)$$
+$$\iota(\lambda x.
+F(x), \lambda y.
+G(y)) \to{\iota} \exists x. (\forall y.
+F(y) \leftrightarrow x = y) \land G(x)$$